-The most important way to get plugged into the life of our congregation is to become involved in a Community Group.
+The most important way to get plugged into the life of our church is to become involved in a Beta or Community Group.
 These are places to cultivate a relationship with God and friendships with others.

 Click on the image below to find a East Side Community Group near you.
 You can use the filters to select a group that meets at a time/location that would be easy for you to attend regularly.
 Email firstname.lastname@example.org if you need further assistance.

 Beta Groups are seven-week Community Groups that begin the week of September 29 and are designed especially for those who are new to our church, new to Community Groups, or interested in exploring Christianity.
 Beta Groups feature the following:

 Have you ever had questions about the Christian faith, wondered about its relevance or not sure how you relate to the church?

 Questioning Christianity Groups are informal discussion groups specifically for people who are curious about Christianity.
 They provide a forum for people to openly and respectfully discuss foundational topics about Christianity and explore deep questions.
 Here you can process your questions with like-minded people and learn how the claims of Christianity relate to everyday living.
 Questioning Christianity Groups are geared toward people who are in process with the Christian faith.
 They are designed to be a respectful, moderated dialogue as they meet over the course of seven weeks and discuss the following topics:

 Community Groups are a place to cultivate a relationship with God and friendships with others.
 It is within these small communities that men and women can build personal relationships and practice applying the gospel to their lives.
 Each group expects to experience Jesus Christ in its midst, enabling participants to be transformed through mutual ministry and to experience life in the family of God.